 These are the most perceivable symptoms around three months of age.
 Around six months, the baby will still seem to lack normal abilities, such as not being able to lift his head, roll over or even sit down without strong support.
 Lack of appetite is also a concerning sign.
 Whenever the newborn appears to be normal but has certain symptoms of temporary paralysis or permanent paralysis then it’s quite possible that traumatic birth injury is to blame.

 While temporary paralysis or permanent paralysis is occasionally brought on by chance factors or the mother’s own neglect, sometimes this condition can be caused by medical negligence.
-Emedicine reports that on average there are 6-8 significant birth injuries for every 1,000 living births.
+On average there are 6-8 significant birth injuries for every 1,000 living births.

 A doctor (or any medical professional) owes his patients a standard performance, one in line with standard protocol.
 Standard protocol is set by those with similar training and work experience.
 So it’s unusual for a medical professional to fail to live up to standard.
 A medical professional must show negligence, specifically in that he did not follow standard protocol or that he failed to prevent a birth injury by inaction, resulting in temporary paralysis or permanent paralysis.